Feb. 6, 2005 Sooley Cabin Beater Day: (19 Photos)

 10.

 9. Later that afternoon French and Maffer arrived.
-Maffer didn't have his machine with him, and French didn't have a beater sled but brought his usual ride a Yamaha RX-Warrior.
+Maffer didn't have his machine with him, and French didn't have a beater sled but brought his usual ride the Yamaha RX-Warrior.
 Maffer and I decided that technically any Yamaha counts as a beater so that was best kind.

 8.